mahmoud/lithoxyl/docs/faq.rst

 There are a couple angles to answer this.
 First, it is pretty rare to set an exception status manually, as exception information is usually populated automatically when there are uncaught exceptions.
-That contrasts with :meth:`~Record.failure`, which is seen more often.
+That contrasts with :meth:`~Action.failure`, which is seen more often.

-So when to call :meth:`~Record.failure`?
+So when to call :meth:`~Action.failure`?
 As with many design questions, an example is often best.
 With an HTTP server, returning a 4xx or even a 503 can be viewed as failures outside of the control of the application, which is performing fine.
 A 500, on the other hand,